Can you fly with us to Kenya?

-We are an official charity team (since 2009) that has built East & Central Africa’s only public children’s hospital, in Kenya, and has built a series of free government schools.
-Your funds will help save lives at our hospital.
+We are an official charity team (since 2009) that has built East & Central Africa’s only public children’s hospital, in Kenya, also a series of free government schools.
 Please join our team as we build the 1st Kids Cancer Hospital in Sub-Saharan Africa and get:

 3. Qualified coaching support by great team of coaches for ALL abilities.
 Webinar, email, and phone support for out of towners.
-Our team is run by marathon runners with decades of NYC marathon experience.
+Our team is run by seasoned marathon runners with decades of NYC marathon experience.

 4. Shoe4Africa swag bag with goodies.